4 Ways to Support Brain Health

 Taking care of your health can take many forms: prioritizing nutrition, movement, and sleep, but focusing on brain health is the foundation for healthy aging and overall longevity.
 Combating neurodegenerative diseases involves daily practices and daily lifestyle choices.

-Here are 4 ways that I support brain health, and therefore, my overall well-being:
+Here are 4 ways that I support brain health:

 1.)
 Sleep